Fungus Gnats in Philodendron Brasil Soil: Breaking the Cycle Without Underwatering

 - 4

-Tuck a yellow sticky card near the base where the vine emerges from soil, and check every few days whether fewer adults are getting caught over time.
+Tuck a yellow sticky card near the base where the vine emerges from soil, and check every few days whether fewer adults are getting caught over time — this doubles as a rough gauge of whether the drier surface is actually working.

 - 5